SERVICE NO: 213

 FATE: Killed in Action – 7 August 1915 – Gallipoli, Turkey.

 “DISTRICT HONOUR ROLL.”
 Hamilton Spectator (Vic. : 1870 – 1918) 23 Sep 1915: 6.
-Web. <http://nla.gov.au/nla.news-article120401213>.
+Web. <http://nla.gov.au/nla.news-article120401213&gt;.

 William enlisted on 11 September 1914 and joined other Hamilton men, John Broughton, Keith Learmonth and Edward “Ted” Henty in the 8th Light Horse Regiment, B Squadron.
 After training at Broadmeadows, William embarked on 25 February 1915 for Egypt.
-By May, the 8th Light Horse, as part of the 3rd Light Horse Brigade, were on their way to Gallipoli.
+By May, the 8th Light Horse, as part of the 3rd Light Horse Brigade, was on their way to Gallipoli.

 The 8th Light Horse was sent over the trenches in two waves and the outcome was tragic.
 William Hind was among those men.
 He was last seen holding a flag aloft on the parapet of a Turkish trench where he was shot.
 He fell with the flag in his hand.

 “LOCAL GENERAL.”
-Beulah Standard and Mallee and Wimmera Advertiser (Vic. : 1916 – 1918) 11 May 1916: 2. <http://nla.gov.au/nla.news-article153578388>.
+Beulah Standard and Mallee and Wimmera Advertiser (Vic. : 1916 – 1918) 11 May 1916: 2. <http://nla.gov.au/nla.news-article153578388&gt;.

 William’s body was never found in No Man’s Land.
 Heavy fighting continued in the vicinity, making it difficult for the recovery of bodies.
 Instead, William was honoured at the Lone Pine Memorial at Gallipoli.